jialeCharloote/finbot/README.md

 ### Model Evaluation & Testing
 The fine-tuned model was tested on unseen financial text data.
 Classification performance was assessed using accuracy, precision, recall, and F1-score.
 Text generating capability was evaluated based on perplexity.

+### Web Development
+A Flask web application was developed to serve the model through a user-friendly interface.

 ## Data Sources